(konishi) Translators: cunha introduction:

-Ugo-ugo lhuga was a programme for kids, now discontinued. it had a cutting quality to it that assured it became a legend among kids and adults who watched it. it often featured very surreal Sketches. some of the of the programme was immortalised in this pizzicato album, especially this track, shiritori shimasho.
+lhuga was a programme for kids, now discontinued. it had a cutting edge quality to it that assured it became a legend among kids and adults who watched it. it often featured very surreal Sketches. some of the crazyness of the programme was in this pizzicato album, especially this track, shiritori shimasho.

-(editor's note: although theoretically for kids, the show's title is the "go-go-u ga--ru" pronounced backwards, a "go go girl" being slang for the kind of party-all-ni Oung lady so often sung about in p5 songs. this was a hint that the was also aimed at the hip young party-goer returning home at the break of dawn, having just caught the first train out of O. the animated title sequence, indeed, featured a godzilla-size party girl rampaging through the streets, only to be felled by young boy superheroes. other signs of the show's hipness: ba Und posters featuring such as big drill car, and others.)
+(editor's note: although theoretically for kids, the show's title is the "go-go-u ga--ru" pronounced backwards, a "go go girl" being slang for the kind of party-all-ni Oung lady so often sung in p5 songs. this was a hint that the show was also aimed at the hip young party-goer returning home at the break of dawn, having just caught the first train out of O. the animated title sequence, indeed, a godzilla-size party girl rampaging through the streets, only to be felled by three young boy superheroes. other signs of the show's hipness: ba Und featuring such bands as big drill car, and others.)

 My line is 'oyamada keigo? otona? hito? '